guokai8/seq2Fun/README.md

 # seq2Fun
 __seq2Fun__ provides function to annotate protein or coding sequences with KEGG pathways
 ## Description
 Annotate the protein and coding sequences with KEGG pathways could be done with [_KAAS_](https://www.genome.jp/kegg/kaas/) website.
-Here the _seq2Fun_ try to do same thing with _blast_ function.
+Here the _seq2Fun_ try to do same thing with _blast_ and _diamond_ function.
 ## Requirement
 The blast+ should be installed before installing _seq2Fun_ package
 ## Installation